Marriage is not always forever.

 There’s another problem that could occur.

-It holds equal, if not greater, potential to destroy your hopes to obtain permanent legal status.
+It holds equal, if not greater, potential to destroy your hopes to win naturalization.

 Under the current administration, applying for citizenship unlocks the door for a second review of a person’s entire immigration history.

-In short, relatively small unintended mistakes, like a misstatement on a past immigration petition or application, could become the death knell of an immigrant’s legal residency.
+In short, relatively small unintended mistakes, like a misstatement on a past filings, could become the death knell of an immigrant’s legal residency.

 This possibility, to be sure, existed before the advent of The Trump presidency.
-Yet, in my experience as a San Bernardino immigration lawyer, it seemed USCIS would spot check such issues on selected cases.
-Now, the government is reevaluating the circumstances of a naturalization applicant’s immigration past and green card marriage in greater depth and far more often.
+Yet, in my experience as a San Bernardino immigration lawyer, it seemed officers would spot check such issues on selected cases.
+Now, USCIS representatives appear to be reevaluating the entire history of naturalization applicants’ immigration past in greater depth and far more often.
+Such review includes past green card marriage applications.

 Here’s an example.

-Recently, a woman visited my office to discuss naturalization.
+Recently, a woman visited my office to discuss citizenship.

 She had applied many years beforehand but lost.
 At that time, she and her husband were separated but living in the same household.
 They were not divorced.